-New Jersey Health Initiatives (NJHI)’s Upstream Action Acceleration initiative furthers the Robert Wood Johnson Foundation’s (RWJF) vision of building a Culture of Health by supporting the efforts of existing community-focused, cross-sector coalitions to adopt and implement upstream environmental, policy, and systems changes.
-The initiative is also intended to accelerate the work of 12 coalitions over a two-year period in areas they have already identified as priorities for improving community health.
-These include Adverse Childhood Experiences (ACEs), new sector engagement, effective use of data tools and resources to guide actions, civic engagement, environment/open space, and housing.
+New Jersey Health Initiatives (NJHI)’s Upstream Action Acceleration initiative furthered the Robert Wood Johnson Foundation’s (RWJF) vision of building a Culture of Health by supporting the efforts of existing community-focused, cross-sector coalitions to adopt and implement upstream environmental, policy, and systems changes.
+The initiative has accelerated the work of 12 coalitions over a two year period in areas they identified as priorities for improving community health including Adverse Childhood Experiences (ACEs), new sector engagement, effective use of data tools and resources to guide actions, civic engagement, environment/open space, and housing.

-NJHI staff first learned about Healthy Places by Design through our management of the Roadmaps Action Acceleration and Collaborative Learning initiative.
-Inspired by that approach, NJHI partnered with our organization to leverage our unique strengths, which include a national perspective; expertise in community change and policy, systems, and environmental strategies; and our history of collaboration with RWJF.
+Inspired by Healthy Places by Design’s approach and management of the Roadmaps Action Acceleration and Collaborative Learning initiative, NJHI partnered with us to leverage our unique strengths which include a national perspective; expertise in community change and policy, systems, and environmental strategies; and our history of collaboration with RWJF.

 Deputy Director of Programs, NJHI